Helperbird/website/src/pages/help/features/how-to-change-the-text-alignment-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Text Alignment
+featureDescription:
-featureDescription: Learn how to adjust text alignment on web pages using Helperbird.
+  Learn how to adjust text alignment on web pages using Helperbird.
 This guide shows you how to easily set your preferred text alignment, whether it's left, center, right, or fully justified, for a more comfortable reading experience.
 date: 2022-04-02
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-set-up-text-alignment", title: "How to Set Up Text Alignment" }, { tag: "alignment-options", title: "Alignment Options" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'how-to-set-up-text-alignment', title: 'How to Set Up Text Alignment' }, { tag: 'alignment-options', title: 'Alignment Options' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]
 tags: features
 url: help/how-to-change-the-text-alignment-on-any-website/
 permalink: help/how-to-change-the-text-alignment-on-any-website/
 ---

 Helperbird’s text alignment feature lets you customize how text is presented on your screen, allowing you to choose the layout that’s most comfortable for you.

 You can align text to the left, center, right, or fully justify it.
 Here’s how to set it up: